-Mr. Guy McNett
+Mr. Guv McNett

-Dr. Dana Ware
+Dr. lames Meyers

-Mr. Timothy Kauffman, Student Trustee (2013-14)
+Ms. Kelly Williams, Student Trustee (2015-16)

 Feather River College Foundation

 The Feather River College Foundation is a not-for-profit corporation managed by a Board of Directors comprised of volunteer community leaders.

 The Foundation was formed to obtain special resources to benefit the programs and students of Feather River College.
 As a community organization, the Foundation has the freedom to respond directly to the specific needs of the college with an appreciation of the needs of the community.